documentationfor yFiles for HTML 3.0.0.1

 }

-It is recommended to always depend on the .tgz file of the library.You could also provide the path to the extracted folder (i.e. es-modules/) as npm dependency instead.
-However, this is not recommended, as the latest versions of npm will then create a symlink in the node_modules folder, which might trip up some build tools and produce unexpected results.
+It is recommended that you always depend on the .tgz file of the library.You could also provide the path to the extracted folder as an npm dependency instead.
+However, this is not recommended, as recent versions of npm will create a symlink in the node_modules folder.
+This might confuse some build tools and produce unexpected results.

 Installing from a Remote Filesystem

-When installing from your local filesystem, the path to the yFiles library has to be correct: Either you use a relative path and copy the yFiles package to the right place, or you use an absolute path and everyone has to use the same path.
-Both options are not that great.
+When installing from your local filesystem, the path to the yFiles library must be correct.
+You can use a relative path if you copy the yFiles package to the correct location, or you can use an absolute path, but then everyone must use the same path.
+Neither of these options is ideal.

-This is where a central location comes in handy.
-Copy the .tgz archive of the yFiles library somewhere that is accessible by every machine that needs it, e.g. a NAS:
+This is where a central location is useful.
+Copy the .tgz archive of the yFiles library to a location that is accessible by every machine that needs it, such as a NAS:

-Then, you can install it from there and don’t have to worry about the path:
+Then, you can install it from that location and you do not have to worry about the path:

 Installing from a Local or Private npm Registry

-Just because yFiles is not available via the public npm registry, doesn’t mean you can’t install it from your own local or private registry.
-Just publish it to your registry and install it like your other modules.
+Just because yFiles is not available via the public npm registry, does not mean you cannot install it from your own local or private registry.
+Simply publish it to your registry and install it like your other modules.

 Make sure not to publish yFiles to the public npm registry!